 What Can Go Wrong When Boundaries Are Not Enforced?

-In Florida, a builder created an agreement with neighbors to allow for him to cross their properties to access the city water and septic.
+For example, a builder created an agreement with neighbors to allow for him to cross their properties to access the city water and septic.
 This was important because the property he was building on was too small for permits to be issued to dig a well or have a septic system.
 Unfortunately, the builder went bankrupt and lost the property to foreclosure.
 The neighbors contended the agreement no longer applied as it was with the builder and not the bank.
 A survey might have helped to discover this issue.
 Fortunately, we were made aware of the issue and combined an agreement with the neighbors so the property could be sold with access.

 Don’t be penny wise and pound foolish.
 Discover all you can prior to closing by having a complete survey of the parcel you are acquiring.
 For good measure make sure the title company is presented with the results.